 DISCLAIMER: The opinions expressed by the writer are theirs alone, and do not reflect the opinions of Moneymax and/or its affiliates or any employee thereof.
 Neither Moneymax or its affiliates are responsible for the accuracy of any of the information supplied by the guest writer.
 The opinions expressed in this blog are for general informational purposes only and are intended to provide education about the financial industry.

 Nothing in this blog constitutes investment or financial advice or any recommendation that any security, portfolio of securities, investment product, transaction or investment strategy is suitable for any specific person.
 This material does not take into account your personal circumstances, finances, goals and/or objectives; all of which are unique to you.
 Readers must make an independent decision regarding investments or strategies mentioned on this blog or elsewhere on www.moneymax.ph.
-We strongly consider seeking advice from your own financial or investment adviser before taking any action.
+We strongly recommend you consider seeking advice from your own financial or investment adviser before taking any action.
 We do not make any representation or warranty as to the accuracy, completeness or correctness of the information set out in this article.